 Based in our Dumfries Office we have Manager, Joanne Gordon, Assistant Manager, Tony Barrett, Lead Officer, Karen Duncan, Officers, Jo Petherick, Vicky McDonald and Kerry Graham and Assistant Christy Welsh.

-Based in our Stranraer Office we have Officers, Ian McGeoch and Margaret Thompson, Service Charge Officer, Martina Moore and Apprentice Aiden Rennie
+Based in our Stranraer Office we have Officers, Ian McGeoch and Margaret Thompson, and Service Charge Officer, Martina Moore.